PaperMC/Paper/paper-api/README.md

 * No tabs; use 4 spaces instead.
 * No trailing whitespaces.
 * No 80 column limit or midstatement newlines.
+* No CRLF lineendigs, LF only, put your gits 'core.autocrlf' on 'true'
 * Proper javadoc for each method added/changed to describe what it does.
 * The number of commits in a pull request should be kept to a minimum (squish them into one most of the time - use common sense!).
 * No merges should be included in pull requests unless the pull request's purpose is a merge.